QuentinRa/blog.quentinra.dev/maths/statistics/regression/model.md

 * **p-value** : column Pr, as for the tests, it's indicating whether H0 or H1 may be the best fitting hypothesis.

+You should read interpret the result as
+"if X is increasing by 1 then in average,
+Y tend to increase by $b$".
+Of course, you should check the p-value because the variable may be not correlated.

 > **Note**:
 > You can easily get the correlation with
 > $r = b * \frac{\sigma_{X}}{\sigma_{Y}}$.